Avizc/avizc.github.io/_posts/2018-07-29-creating-gio-head.md

 }
 ```

 I think it's always good to compare the difference between versions of your code to see how far you've come, and get a further understanding of how things work.
-Earlier we learned that it was okay to place **loop.run()** after calling the **head()** program, but now in version 2 I also call **cancellable** by **cancel.cancel()**.
-Even if I'm not actually using it right now at some point if/when I do want it it'll be right there ready for me again.
+Earlier we learned that it was okay to place **loop.run()** after calling the **head()** program, but additionally in Version 2 I am also triggering the **cancellable** object to cancel the operation by calling **cancel.cancel()**.
+In the real **head** utility I wouldn't actually want to cancel the operation but I added this functionality in so I could test **cancellable**, making sure it still worked with my **Promisify** function.

 See you all in the next post on Promisify!